 16. If you weren’t a writer, what would be your ideal profession?

-17. (two part question) Bill Murray or Chevy Chase?
-And Michael Palin or John Cleese?
+17. Two-part question: Bill Murray or Chevy Chase?
+And John Cleese or Michael Palin?

 18. What’s your most rewarding literary accomplishment to date (one that just blew your mind!)